CostelloLab/omni-PLIER/README.md

 # omni-PLIER
+A Pathway-Level Information ExtractoR (PLIER) framework to gain mechanistic insights into obesity in Down syndrome
 # Overview
+Down syndrome (DS), caused by the triplication of chromosome 21 (T21), is a prevalent genetic disorder with a higher incidence of obesity.
+Traditional approaches have struggled to differentiate T21-specific molecular dysregulation from general obesity-related processes.
+This study introduces the omni-PLIER framework, combining the Pathway-Level Information ExtractoR (PLIER) with the omnigenic model, to uncover molecular mechanisms underlying obesity in DS.
+The PLIER framework aligns gene expression data with biological pathways, facilitating the identification of relevant molecular patterns.
+Using RNA sequencing data from the Human Trisome Project, omni-PLIER identified latent variables (LVs) significantly associated with both T21 and body mass index (BMI).
+Elastic net regression and causal mediation analysis revealed LVs mediating the effect of karyotype on BMI.
+Notably, LVs involving glutathione peroxidase-1 (GPX1) and MCL1 apoptosis regulator, BCL2 family member emerged as crucial mediators.
+These findings provide insights into the molecular interplay between DS and obesity.
+The omni-PLIER model offers a robust methodological advancement for dissecting complex genetic disorders, with implications for understanding obesity-related processes in both DS and the general population.

 This repository contains the necessary scripts to reproduce the figures from A Pathway-Level Information ExtractoR (PLIER) framework to gain mechanistic insights into obesity in Down syndrome.

 # Installation